neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 # DeepSparse

-This guide explains how to deploy YOLOv5 with Neural Magic's DeepSparse to achieve GPU-class performance on commodity CPUs.
+This guide explains how to deploy YOLOv5 with Neural Magic's DeepSparse.

 ## About DeepSparse